Expenses paid for Imran Khan's household "are not on the books" - ExBulletin

 Expenses paid for Imran Khan’s household “are not on the books”

-NEW DELHI, December 17: Retired Judge Wajihuddin Ahmed, a former member of Pakistan Tehreek-e-Insaf (PTI), insisted that his statement about Prime Minister Imran Khan’s political aides paying the expenses of his household was based on “the truth,” saying if anyone wanted to sue him for libel, “they have to do it because the courts are open,” Dawn New reported.
+Retired Judge Wajihuddin Ahmed, a former member of Pakistan Tehreek-e-Insaf (PTI), insisted that his statement about Prime Minister Imran Khan’s political aides paying his household expenses was based on the “truth,” claiming that if anyone wanted to file a libel suit against him, “they have to do it because the courts are open,” Dawn New reported.

 He made the remarks while speaking to reporters at the Muttahida Qaumi Movement (MQM) office in Bahadurabad, Karachi, where he had gone to meet with party officials for an unspecified reason.